McNopper/ZeroInfinity/README.md

 ## Motivation

 The expressions $0 \cdot ∞$ and implicitly $0 \cdot -∞$ are indeterminate forms [1].
 It is not possible to do any calculus on these expressions like $-1 \cdot (0 \cdot -∞)$.
-Compared to $x = -1 \cdot -x$, intuitively the following equation should be true:
+However, compared to $x = -1 \cdot -x$, intuitively the following equation should be true:

 $$0 \cdot ∞ = -1 \cdot (0 \cdot -∞)$$